Snow Weight Calculator

 Calculate the weight of snow by entering the dimensions of the area and depth below.

 How Much Does Snow Weigh?

-Snow, which is just frozen ice crystals, varies in weight by its volume and density.
-Fresh light and fluffy snow will weight much less than the dense, packed, or wet variety.
+Snow, which is just frozen water vapor formed into ice crystals, varies in weight by its volume and density.
+Fresh, light and fluffy snow will weigh much less than the dense, packed, or wet variety.